RihuanHuang/main/_pages/research.md

   * Runner Up: College of Behavioral OM Junior Scholar Paper Competition, POMS 2020.

 ## Work in Progress
-* "An Experimental Investigation of Supplier Financing." with Andrew M. Davis and Kyle B. Hyndman.
+* "Trade Credit and Bankruptcy Risk in Supply Chains: An Experimental Study." with Andrew M. Davis and Kyle B. Hyndman.
 2021.

 * "Responsible Sourcing and Risk Sharing in Multi-tier Supply Chain: An Behavioral Study." with Li Chen and Andrew M. Davis.
 2021.